7 Reasons to Love the Overwater Bungalows at Punta Caracol Acqua Lodge

 Octagonal in design, it has a king-size bed in the upper room, four twin beds in the lower room and over 640 sq. ft. of additional deck space.

-There is no TV, no radio, no telephone and no electricity to plug in your electronic toys (but there is a communal charging dock for cell phones and tablets in Punta Caracol’s restaurant).
+There’s no TV, no radio, no telephone – and no outlets in your bungalow to plug in your electronic toys.
+(But don’t worry, there’s a communal charging station for phones and tablets in Punta Caracol’s restaurant.)

-And what a nice feeling it is to be unplugged from the frenetic outside world!
+It actually feels pretty wonderful to be unplugged from the always-on outside world!

 4) There are few mozzies

 A Bocas del Toro vacation is all about escapism surrounded by nature.
-Expect mosquitoes.
+That means you should expect mosquitoes.

-But you’ll encounter far fewer mozzies and no-see-ums at Punta Caracol because it’s built over the Caribbean Sea, where it’s blessed with good breezes.
+But you’ll encounter far fewer mozzies (and almost no no-see-ums) at Punta Caracol.
+As it’s built over the Caribbean Sea, it’s blessed with steady breezes that help keep the bugs at bay.

 5) It’s an eco-friendly operation